 By the way, I hope you worked out an equivalent potato-eggs-bread exchange rate.
 After all, if the wheat farmer wasn’t in the market for potatoes that day, you might have to give up extra potatoes to convince him to take the deal.
 That means you’d end up paying a lot more than usual for your eggs.

 As you can see, it would be a complicated and highly-inefficient way to do business.
 Yet, that’s what people actually did before money was invented.

 Paul Graham, the founder of the seed capital firm Y-Combinator — who is known for his early-stage investments in companies like Stripe, Airbnb, and Dropbox — said in an essay on wealth:

-- Money at its most basic form is a medium of exchange
+- Money, in its most basic form, is a medium of exchange.

 With an understanding of what money actually is, it’s possible to put together a rough formula for how to acquire a lot of it.